 Tips for success: Build your network, be active (but not salesy) and understand how to find people hiring in your niche.

 Connect with me on Linkedin (tell me where you saw the link too)

 There are plenty of groups on Facebook for digital nomads.
-If you’re a freelancer trying to find remote work, search for a group related to your industry and join it.
+If you’re a freelancer trying to find remote work, or hunting for digital nomad jobs for beginners, search for a group related to your industry and join it.
 Be active, join discussions and keep an eye out for opportunities.
 There is usually someone offering something or a tip for where to apply.